Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ### proxy_server

 Proxy server defined as a URL.
-Kong will only use this option if any component is explicitly configured to use proxy.
+Kong will only use this option if a component is explicitly configured to use a proxy.

 **Default:** none